 He is a graduate of Colgate University and holds a Master of Education degree from Lesley University’s Graduate School of Arts and Social Sciences.

-Slater is the former Executive Vice President at Philip Anschutz's (AEG) film company, and Paramount Pictures.
+Slater is the former Executive Vice President at Philip Anschutz's (AEG) media company, and Paramount Pictures.
 Slater has been associated with such films as the Academy Award winning Ray (starring Academy Award winner Jamie Foxx), The Parts You Lose (starring Aaron Paul), Madame (starring Academy Award nominee Toni Collette), Sahara (co-starring Academy Award winners Matthew McConaughey and Penelope Cruz), and Swimming Upstream (starring Academy Award winner Geoffrey Rush).
 Slater has been highlighted in The Hollywood Reporter's annual "The Next Generation" Issue - dedicated to the top executives under 35 years of age in Hollywood.
-Slater has successfully helped finance or secure worldwide distribution for over 100 films and has lead capital investments in multiple digital, media and sports ventures.
+Slater has successfully helped finance or secure worldwide distribution for over 100 films and has led capital investments in multiple digital, media and sports ventures.

-Prior to joining Paramount, Slater made his mark in the world of finance and politics having worked for UBS’s Private Wealth Division, as well as the Investment Banking division of Meridian Capital.
+Prior to joining Paramount, Slater made his mark in the world of finance and politics having worked for UBS Private Wealth Division, as well as the Investment Banking division of Meridian Capital.
 Before moving to the west coast, Slater lived in Washington, DC and worked for United States Congressman, Peter Blute, as well as United States Congressman, Sherwood Boehlert.
 In 2009, along with his brothers, Wade and Grant, he co-founded Slater Brothers Entertainment (SBE), a multi-dimensional entertainment and consulting company that is focused on content production, as well as the financing of various media, film, and sports properties.
-Slater also helped launch the charitable Hamilton New York International Film Festival (HNYIFF), which over the last twelve years has established itself as one of the premier summer film events in the Northeastern United States.
+Slater also helped launch the charitable Hamilton New York International Film Festival (HNYIFF), which over the last thirteen years has established itself as one of the premier summer events in the Northeastern United States.